Insulation Contractor

 This is because it is an absolute fact that NO two people will ever come up with the same square footage of any given area, so bids based on square footage can turn into a point of contention down the road.

-What you do is have each insulation contractor give you a "total price" or "total price per specifications" bid on your insulation job.
+What you do is have each insulation contractor give you a total contract price or total contract price per specifications bid on your insulation job.

 You tell them (in writing) the type of insulation YOU desire and the R-value* YOU desire.
 These items are called the "Specifications".
 Each insulation contractor will then have the same "specifications.